break-stuff/cem-plugin-react-wrapper/README.md

 </MySelect>
 ```

+Slot information will display with the element description during autocompletion or when hovered over.
+This section can be hidden by setting `slotDocs` to `false` in the config.

 ## Events

 Event names are converted to camel-case names prefixed with `on`.
 For example, an event named `my-change` will be converted to `onMyChange`.